zslhg903/NINA/NINA/Documentation/NINA.md

 > Cooling requires a camera with an active cooler that reports to NINA
 > Requires a connected [camera](#tab--camera) to display information
 1. **Display of the current cooler status**
-    > You cannot enable or disable the cooler with this switch
 2. **Target temperature**
     - You can set the target temperature in C here
 3. **Duration**